 The local board of health shall be notified in writing prior to initiating construction or renovation of an outdoor space for the purpose of permitting smoking, if such construction or renovation requires notification of the local building department or a licensing authority.

-500.145: Additional Operational Requirements for Delivery of Marijuana and Marijuana Products to Consumers
+500.145: Additional Operational Requirements for Delivery of Marijuana, Marijuana Products, Marijuana Accessories, and Marijuana Establishment Branded Goods to Consumers

 General Requirements.

+For purposes of section 935 CMR 500.145, “Delivery Items” means Marijuana, Marijuana Products, Marijuana Accessories, and Marijuana Establishment Branded Goods.”

-A Delivery-only License or Delivery Endorsement is a necessary prerequisite for the delivery of Marijuana and Marijuana Products directly to Consumers.
-Applications for a Delivery-only License or Delivery Endorsement shall be in a form and manner to be determined by the Commission.
+Pursuant to 935 CMR 500.105(4), a Delivery License or Delivery Endorsement is a necessary prerequisite for the delivery of Delivery Items directly to Consumers.
+Applications for a Delivery License or Delivery Endorsement shall be in a form and manner to be determined by the Commission.

-Prior to commencing operations, Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements shall comply with all operational requirements imposed by:
+Prior to commencing operations, Delivery Licensee or a Marijuana Establishment with a Delivery Endorsements shall comply with all operational requirements imposed by:

 1. 935 CMR 500.105;